Jeremiah-Ropo/ecommerce-system/README.md

 - Commit your changes (git commit -m 'Add some feature').
 - Push to the branch (git push origin feature/your-feature-name).
 - Open a pull request.
+**Submission Dates:** Submission should be made ON OR BEFORE MONDAY, 2ND SEPTEMBER, 2024
 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.